TUW-GEO-python-intro/General-Information/README.md

 You might already wonder what the introduction to this course is doing on Github.
 To clarify this we will also offer a short introduction to Version Control / Git.
 This is necessary knowledge for anyone writing programs.
-Basic Git knowledge tought in the Git introduction will also be necessary to complete at least one of the projects.
+Basic Git knowledge taught in the Git introduction will also be necessary to complete at least one of the projects.

 ## List of topics covered